amalagaura/camunda-workflow/README.md

 Start the application: `mvn spring-boot:run`

 Camunda-workflow defaults to an in-memory, h2 database engine.
-Data is not persistent.
-If you want to use a Postgres database engine instead, comment out the h2 database engine settings in the  `pom.xml` file located in `bpmn/java_app`.
+If you rather use a Postgres database engine, comment out the h2 database engine settings in the  `pom.xml` file located in `bpmn/java_app`.
 Default settings for using Postgres are available in the `pom.xml` file.
 You will need to create a Postgres database on localhost called `camunda`.